movio/icfp-2015/icfp2015_blog.md

 As a final note we did spend a lot of time watching the simulator run.
 So here's a sample run of one of the problems (note the wiggling):
 [[[[[Include a film of our simulator running a short problem]]]]]

-All in all, ICFP contests are a lot of fun, but have a unadvertised sleep-depriving effect!
+All in all, ICFP contests are a lot of fun, but have an unadvertised sleep-depriving effect!
 It is extremely exciting how fast a team can move with a clean slate (and not having to worry about maintenance).
 Techwise - if you are thinking about using evolutionary algorithms, do make sure that the fitness function is as fast as possible.

 Cheerio and watch out for the deep ones!